LeggoManzoni/leggomanzoni/Docs.md

 ### Development Status:
 The project is ongoing.
 Currently, it includes:
-- Images for the Introduction and Chapter I
+- Images of all the pages of the Quarantana edition
 - Complete commentary by Luigi Russo and Mariarosa Bricchi
 - Commentaries on the Introduction and Chapter I from other commentators
 - Translations of the Introduction and Chapter I in various languages